-WWE Spoilers: Huge Intercontinental Title Match And MITB Qualifiers Set For ‘Raw’ In London
+WWE Spoilers: Huge Intercontinental Title Match And ‘MITB’ Qualifiers Set For ‘Raw’ In London

 — Seth Rollins (@WWERollins) May 13, 2018

 This week’s episode of Monday Night Raw is really looking like it will be huge on paper, but WWE truly needs it to deliver.
 The Money in the Bank qualifying matches are a bit of a mystery right now, but fans are anxious to see who will be the next from Team Red in the bout.
-The headliner of Raw in London, though, should be Kevin Owens vs. Seth Rollins for the Intercontinental Title and it is going to be awesome.
+The headliner of Raw in London, though, should be Kevin Owens vs. Seth Rollins for the Intercontinental Title, and it is going to be awesome.